 Good muzzle brake can significantly reduce muzzle rise and felt recoil.
 If you have common birdcage flash hider then it is good only for one job – to hide the flash and it will not reduce recoil or muzzle flip.
 There are lots of aftermarket muzzle devices and tons of articles and videos about them.

-All of them have different effectiveness and you need to spend some time to test them.
+All of them have different effects, and you need to spend some time to test them.
 They reduce recoil and muzzle climb, so be sure to get one.
 Just remember that shot sound is redirected and often becomes much louder.
-Be sure to get good earpro when using compensator on AR-15.
+Be sure to get good earplugs when using compensator on AR-15.

-Good shooting stance and grip are also very important and all of the upgrades cannot replace practice.
+Good shooting stance and grip are also critical, and all of the upgrades cannot replace practice.

 There are many popular choices of muzzle devices: JP, Surefire, Precision Armament, JSC.